RayBB/openlibrary-docs/Lead:-Community-Coordinator.md

 2. If someone is asking to be assigned and the issue doesn't have `label:"Needs: Help"` then **add label** `label:"Needs: Response"` and comment: "This issue doesn't isn't listed as Needs Help yet, I've marked it as Needs Response so @lead can provide us with more info this week".
 3. If someone is asking for help or clarification and hasn't been helped, tag the Lead on slack using their slack @handle (can be in public channel) then **add label** `label:"Needs: Response"`

-Each week during ABC staff call, the staff will review issues which `Needs: Response` for each @lead.
+Each week during ABC staff call, **staff** will review issues which `Needs: Response` for each @lead.
 The @lead will remove `Needs: Response` after the necessary actions have been taken.

-Each week during Open Library community call (when/if convenient for Community Coordinator), share our win!
+Each week during Open Library community call (when/if convenient for Community Coordinator), Community Coordinator will share the community's wins!
 - how many contributors were assigned?
 - how many contributors offered help but can't be assigned yet?
 - how many contributors had questions?